Short story

 “Sorry, I forgot for a second how much you love painting.”

 “Good morning, ladies and gentlemen.
-As the semester is about to end, I want to do something different these two last days.
+As the semester is about to end, I want to do something different these last two days.
 But first, thank you for staying with me.
 Thank you, Guillermo, Melissa, María, and Cesar.
 It’s been a great pleasure.”

-He went to the classroom next door and brought back the girl they had drawn the day of the audition.
+He went to the classroom next door and brought back the girl they had drawn on the day of the audition.
 “I’m sure you remember her, and I know you wanted to keep those drawings.”
 A slight pause was his only apology.
 “Today, you will paint her, and I want you to keep the painting for the rest of your lives… You may begin.”
 He wanted to avoid interfering with the lesson in any way, so he headed to his office.
 There, he hoped for the impossible for three long hours.

 He closed his eyes for a few seconds before entering the classroom afterward.
 He walked straight to his desk, but he didn’t sit down.
-He said: “As you may know, all of you have a C. It’s an honestly earned one, I hope you are proud of it.”
+He said: “As you may know, all of you have a C. It’s an honestly earned one.
+I hope you are proud of it.”

 He wanted to take a glimpse at all the paintings, but he went one by one.